clinical-meteor/cookbook/cookbook/pages.multi.md

 The important thing to keep in mind when building your application is that there's no one *correct* way to organize your files.
 Use whatever organization helps you be productive.
 It's very common for an app to go back and forth between these different organization approaches as it grows or shrinks (ie. as packages are extracted from an app).

 ##### The Document Object Model
 So, lets dive into our two pages, and take a look at their object models.
-Each template is going to have an inner div with a unique ID.
+The template tags are going to be invisible in the final rendered HTML, so we put an inner div with a unique ID (that's the same as the template name) inside of each template.
+This is going to allow us to query the DOM component once it's written to our HTML.

 ````html
 <!-- /client/models/page.home.html -->